stardogventures/stardao/README.md

   - You are switching back and forth between MongoDB and DynamoDB and want a common idiom
   - You're using Dropwizard, or something else that uses Jersey and Jackson
   - You want a good way to handle partial updates (PATCH requests) coming from users
+  - You want to easily set the user id and timestamp on creation and update

 ### How To Use Stardao

 #### Define POJOs